 “Douglas, conducting an orchestra, pointed to the eastern sky.
 The sun began to rise… Doors slammed open; people stepped out.
 Summer 1928 began”

 Hah, tricked you!
 I’m actually included not one, but TWO stories from Dandelion Wine.

 Anyway, “The Window” is all about Colonel Freeleigh, an old man who is nearing his last days.
 His sole comfort is using his old rotary phone to call his old friend, Jorge, who lives in Mexico City.
 Colonel Freeleigh travelled the world when he was younger, but now realises he’ll never be able to again.
 His friend in Mexico City places the receiver outside of his street-facing open-window when Colonel Freeleigh rings, allowing him to hear the vivid, life-filled sounds of the vibrant city in miniature.

 The Colonel’s Nurse bans these calls because he becomes so excited by them, so enamored, that it puts his heart at risk.
 A desperate Freeleigh, feeling his chest pains worsen, dials Jorge’s number once more.
 Despite Freeleigh’s worsening chest pains, all he can think about is the world outside, still alive and breathing.
 The ending is… let’s just say, moving.

-This story really froze me as I read (probably even got my heart rate going a bit, haha”).
+This story is really arresting.
 It’s just so relatable, that feeling of wanting nothing more than to return to places you’ve travelled, to feel those things again.
 And that feeling is made all the more devastating by Freeleigh approaching the twilight of his life.

 This one is a great reflection on aging, nostalgia, and longing for parts of the world you know you may never see again.